HMHelloWorld/FedMR/README.md

 * FedAvg
 * FedProx
 * FedGen
-* ClustererSampling
+* ClusteredSampling
 * FedIndep

 `-- first_stage_bound <num>`

-Set the round number of first stage for FedMR
+Set the round number of the first stage for FedMR

 Tips: set 50 or 100 for VGG model